c3rb3ru5d3d53c/binlex/README.md

 - Scan for MinHash
 - Scan for TLSH

+Once you set your API key and URL, it is saved in the IDA registry and auto-completed for you in the future.

 The copy pattern and copy hex feature is intended to help with YARA rules and the copying of similarity hashes and scanning is for hunting for similar data.

+To ensure your database can be accessed by others using the same server click `Index Database`, which pushes the function data to the server.

-To compare one database against another, use the export feature to export the JSON file, then click `Compare Functions`, which will populate a table once completed.
+To find function names, click `Search Database`, which will populate a table once completed of best matches from the vector databaase.

 ### Documentation